The slides and examples are here: "The Physics of Auditory Proximity_2"

 Primer", a paper from 1987 that describes and mathematically analyzes much

-loudspeaker placement for the reproduction of envelopment at low frequencies,
+for the reproduction of envelopment at low frequencies, presented at the

 Progress in 5-2-5 Matrix Systems